-Books to Look Out For Out for in August 2022: Part Two
+Books to Look Out For in August 2022: Part Two

 Cover image for The Queen of Desert Island by Donal RyanThe second part of August’s preview begins with a sure fire winner for me: Donal Ryan’s The Queen of Dirt Island which I read as soon as I could get my hands on a copy.
 Unfolding in short, snapshot chapters, it follows four generations of women in one unconventional household, all devoted to each other in their own particular ways.
 Left to bring up her daughter alone, Eileen Aylward becomes so close to her mother-in-law that Nana moves in with her and Saoirse when one son marries and the other lands in prison.
 The Queen of Dirt Island shares the same setting as Strange Flowers characters from which become bound closely into the Aylwards’ story.
 I loved it.
 Review to follow…